Global Citizen to host pandemic party with a purpose - NewsBreak

 “I believe that, ultimately, we need to listen to science and science says that everyone should be fully vaccinated and that they should have a negative PCR test, and if they’re in close proximity, they should wear a mask,” he said.
 “We need to take the pandemic very seriously, but we also need to follow the best science.
 And the science is telling us exactly what to do.”

-For more information and to earn tickets to the Paris and New York City festivals, visit .
+For more information and to earn tickets to the Paris and New York City festivals, visit GlobalCitizenLive.org.

-Follow Associated Press entertainment journalist Gary Gerard Hamilton on social media at .
+Follow Associated Press entertainment journalist Gary Gerard Hamilton on social media at @GaryGHamilton.

 Comments / 0